ionutmedrea/DxPlatform-Control-Statements-Counter/README.md

 ```

 ## From Docker
-First, you need to have Docker Desktop installed on your computer.
+Firstly, you need to have Docker Desktop installed on your computer.
 If you have it installed, then if you run the command `docker -v` it should return the version of Docker present on your computer.
 If you don't have it installed, you can get it from [here](https://www.docker.com/products/docker-desktop).